Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels

 The targeted energy rate $b$ is less than what is strictly necessary to guarantee reliable communication at maximum information sum-rate.
-Thus, the energy rate constraint is vacuous and the transmitters can exclusively use all their available power budget to send information, i.e., $\beta_1=\beta_2=1$.
+Thus, the energy rate constraint is vacuous and the transmitters can exclusively use all their available power budget to send information, i.e., $\beta_1=\dots=\beta_K=1$.

-To achieve $(R_1^*,R_2^*,B^*)$, transmitters 1 and 2 can use the action profile $(s_1^*,s_2^*)$ described in the sequel.
-Transmitters 1 and 2 use independent Gaussian codebooks with powers $P_{1,\max}$ and $P_{2,\max}$, respectively, as in~\cite{COVER75} or \cite{WYNER74}.
-The messages $M_1$ and $M_2$ are encoded at the information rates $R_1^*$ and $R_2^*$, respectively.
-The resulting average energy rate at the input of the EH is given by $B^{(n)}= 1+\SNR_{21}+\SNR_{22}$, which ensures that the energy outage probability $P_\outage^{(n)}(B^*)$ can be made arbitrarily small as the blocklength tends to infinity.
-From the assumption that the receiver performs SUD, probability of error $P_{\error}^{(n)}(R_1^*,R_2^*)$ can be made arbitrarily small as the blocklength tends to infinity.
-Hence the resulting utilities are given by:
+To achieve $(R_1^*,\dots,R_K^*,B^*)$, transmitters $1,\dots,K$ can use the action profile $(s_1^*,\dots,s_K^*)$ described in the sequel.
+The transmitters use independent Gaussian codebooks with powers $P_{1,\max},\dots,P_{K,\max}$, as in~\cite{COVER75} or \cite{WYNER74}.
+The messages $M_1,\dots,M_K$ are encoded at the information rates $R_1^*,\dots,R_K^*$, respectively.
+The resulting average energy rate at the input of the EH is given by $B^{(n)}=b_\ind(K)$, which ensures that the energy outage probability $P_\outage^{(n)}(B^*)$ can be made arbitrarily small as the blocklength tends to infinity.
+From the assumption that the receiver performs SUD, the probability of error $P_{\error}^{(n)}(R_1^*,\dots,R_K^*)$ can be made arbitrarily small as the blocklength tends to infinity.
+Hence, the resulting utilities are given by:

-Assume that the action profile $(s_1^*,s_2^*)$ is not an $\eta$-NE.
-Then, from Def.~\ref{DefEtaNE}, there exist at least one player $i\in\{1,2\}$ and at least one strategy $\tilde s_i\in \set{A}_i$ such that the utility $u_i$ is improved by at least $\eta$ bits per channel use when player $i$ deviates from $s_i^*$ to $\tilde s_i$.
+Assume that the action profile $(s_1^*,\dots,s_K^*)$ is not an $\eta$-NE.
+Then, from Def.~\ref{DefEtaNE}, there exist at least one player $i\in\{1,\dots,K\}$ and at least one strategy $\tilde s_i\in \set{A}_i$ such that the utility $u_i$ is improved by at least $\eta$ bits per channel use when player $i$ deviates from $s_i^*$ to $\tilde s_i$.

 Without loss of generality, let transmitter $1$ be the deviating player and denote by $\tilde R_1$ its new information rate.
 Hence,

 From \eqref{eq:68a}, \eqref{eq:69a}, and \eqref{eq:70}, it holds that